-- 1. The travel day for Class A travel will be a calendar day (midnight to midnight).
+1. The travel day for Class A travel will be a calendar day (midnight to midnight).
 The travel day for Class B travel will begin at the same time as the travel period.
 For Class A and Class B travel, the traveler will be reimbursed one-fourth of the authorized rate of per diem for each quarter, or fraction thereof, of the travel day included within his or her travel period.
 Class A and Class B travel will include any assignment on official business outside of regular office hours and away from regular places of employment when it is considered reasonable and necessary to stay overnight and for which travel expenses are approved.
-Class C meal allowances or per diem are not permitted. - 2.
-Class A and Class B meal allowances are based on the following schedule: - Breakfast When travel begins before 6 a.m. and extends beyond 8 a.m. - Lunch When travel begins before 12 noon and extends beyond 2 p.m. - Dinner When travel begins before 6 p.m. and extends beyond 8 p.m. - 3.
-No allowance shall be made for meals, lodging, or per diem when travel is confined to the city or town or within 50 miles of the official headquarters or the traveler's residence unless circumstances necessitate an overnight stay, as approved by the Dean, Director, or Department Head. - 4.
-Travelers are allowed up to 1 day on domestic travel and 2 days on foreign travel to reach destination charges, are the responsibility of the traveler and should not be paid for with a University travel or lodge card.
+Class C meal allowances or per diem are not permittedpermissible.

+2. Class A and Class B meal allowances are based on the following schedule:

+Breakfast - When travel begins before 6 a.m. and extends beyond 8 a.m.

+Lunch - When travel begins before 12 noon and extends beyond 2 p.m.

+Dinner - When travel begins before 6 p.m. and extends beyond 8 p.m., or when travel occurs during nighttime hours due to special assignment.

+3. No allowance shall be made for meals, lodging, or per diem when travel is confined to the city or town or within 50 miles of the official headquarters or the traveler's residence unless circumstances necessitate an overnight stay, as approved by the Dean, Director, or Department Head.-

+4. Travelers are allowed up to 1 day on domestic travel and 2 days on foreign travel to reach destination